cgwire/kitsu/faq/README.md

 ### [How to delete filters?](#how-to-delete-filters)

-If you have created a **Filter button** by mistake, click on the cross next to it ![Filter delete](../img/faq/filter_delete.png).
+If you have created a **filter button** by mistake, click on the cross next to it ![Filter delete](../img/faq/filter_delete.png).

 The result of the filter will be display, but not the button anymore.
 Just